 What will happen?

-If the socialists want someone with some profile, then Thorning is probably their best bet.
+If the socialists want someone with some profile, then Kern or possibly Thorning are good options.
 If they want a clever Brussels player who can also communicate, then Timmermans.
 But how this will all play out in a party family whose fortunes are taking a nose dive is hard to read – could they even end up as only the third largest group in the EP after the elections?

 Alliance of Liberals and Democrats for Europe (ALDE)